 - (10) If a petition, joint letter, memorial or other like application relates to an operational matter, Council must refer it to the Chief Executive Officer or relevant Director for consideration and response. - (11) No member of the public is permitted to speak to the petition when presented at a Council Meeting.
-Individuals may request to speak submit a written statement in relation to the petition if a report on the item is considered by Council at a later Meeting. - (12) The Chief Executive Officer or delegate may determine that an electronic or online petition will be submitted to a Council Meeting.
+Individuals may request to speak or submit a written statement in relation to the petition if a report on the item is considered by Council at a later Meeting. - (12) The Chief Executive Officer or delegate may determine that an electronic or online petition will be submitted to a Council Meeting.
 An online or electronic petition may be submitted to a Council Meeting. - (13) The online or electronic petition must contain a petition prayer, consisting of the following words: "We the undersigned hereby petition Bayside City Council....
 The electronic or online petition must include the name, suburb and postcode of each petitioner and must be submitted via Bayside's specific online petition template. - (14) The number of signatories to an online or electronic petition (must be a minimum of 50 electronic signatories), and will be taken to be the number of signatories at the time the petition is provided to Council for submission to a Council Meeting. - (15) An online or electronic petition will not be presented to a Council Meeting if it contains content that appears to be false or misleading.

-Division 10 - Individual Presentations Representations
+Division 10 - Individual Presentations

-59. Individual Presentations Representations to Delegated Committee Meetings, Council and Special Council Meetings
+59. Individual Presentations to Delegated Committee Meetings, Council and Special Council Meetings

-An individual (or authorised representative of a group or association) wishing to make representations present to a designated Meeting of a Delegated Committee or at a Council Meeting or Special Council Meeting may make a submit a written request statement to the Chief Executive Officer or his or her delegate.
-Requests to be heard in person are not permitted.
+An individual wishing to make a presentation to a designated Meeting of a Delegated Committee or at a Council Meeting or Special Council Meeting may submit a request to speak and/or a written statement to the Chief Executive Officer or their delegate.